autonomoid/EuroPython-2018-Conference-Talk-Videos/README.md

 # EuroPython 2018 Conference Talk Videos

+Click on a link below to jump straight to the right point in the right stream - enjoy!

 ## Wednesday 26th July

 | Time |  Smarkets | PyCharm [PyData] | Fintry [PyData] |  Moorfoot |  Lammermuir | Kilsyth |